QGIS Plugin

 whole process graph (e.g. loadcollection1).
 Most openEO clients generate these identifiers automatically.
 We define a

 In the second column you can see the name/identifier of the process (e.g. load_collection), which needs to be one of the processes that the backend provides.
 The third column shows the node identifier of the predecessor node.
 For example, "loadcollection1" in the second row means that the output of the node with id "loadcollection1" is the input of the node with id "reducedimension1".
+In other words the process of the second row uses the output of the process of the first row and is therefore executed after the first process.

 - Process Edit - When pressing on the "pencil" button, the process of the same row is loaded into the process table on the right (see no. 6).
 On this table you can adapt the arguments of the chosen process and therefore configure its behaviour.